PokemonAutomation/pokemonautomation.github.io/docs/Programs/PokemonLA/NuggetFarmerHighlands.md

 ## Instructions

 1. You are in the post-game with Braviary unlocked.
+2. You have unlocked all fly spots in the Coronet Highlands.
-2. The first Pokémon in your party must be able to reliably defeat Charm using only its first move.
+3. The first Pokémon in your party must be able to reliably defeat Charm using only its first move.

     - Charm's Pokémon are Rhydon and Gengar.
 Gengar knows Hypnosis.

-3. The Pokémon selection in the bottom right corner is on your first Pokémon.
+4. The Pokémon selection in the bottom right corner is on your first Pokémon.
-4. Stand in the following location.
+5. Stand in the following location.
 In front of the Jubilife gate with your back towards both the gate and the camera.
-5. Save the game in this location and position.
+6. Save the game in this location and position.
-6. Start the program in the game.
+7. Start the program in the game.

 <img src="images/NuggetFarmerHighlands-1.jpg">